Zywave/booster/src/_areas/design-system/patterns/empty-states.md

 </tr>
 <tr>
 <td>No results data</td>
-<td>Occurs when the user has successfuly completed an action or query but no results or data is returned: For example:<br>
+<td>Occurs when the user has successfuly completed an action or query but no results or data is returned.
+For example:<br>

 <li>no data to show within the component or application</li>